kubernetes/website/content/en/docs/tutorials/hello-minikube.md

 Pod and restarts the Pod's Container if it terminates.
 Deployments are the recommended way to manage the creation and scaling of Pods.

-1. Katacoda environment only: At the top of the terminal pane, click the plus sign, and then click open a new terminal.
+1. Katacoda environment only: At the top of the terminal pane, click the plus sign, and then click **Open New Terminal**.

 1. Use the `kubectl create` command to create a Deployment that manages a Pod.
 The Pod runs a Container based on the provided Docker image.

     ```shell
     kubectl create deployment hello-node --image=registry.k8s.io/e2e-test-images/agnhost:2.39 -- /agnhost netexec --http-port=8080